💡 Feature request or something not working? Email us — we read and respond to every message.

 • Client's name and contact details — the person or company being billed

-• Session fee — your charge for the shoot itself (flat rate or hourly)
+• Session fee — your charge for the shoot itself, as a flat rate or hourly

-• Post-processing / editing fee — hours spent editing at your hourly rate, or a flat fee
+• Post-processing / editing fee — hours spent at your hourly rate, or a flat per-delivery fee

-• Travel fee — if the location required travel beyond a certain distance
+• Travel fee — applies when the location requires travel beyond your standard radius

-• Print products — albums, prints, canvases, USB drives
+• Print products — albums, prints, canvases, USB drives, each as a separate line

-• Usage license — commercial licensing fee if the client will use images for advertising
+• Usage license — commercial licensing fee when the client will use images for advertising or resale

-• Rush fee — if a faster-than-standard delivery was requested
+• Rush fee — when faster-than-standard delivery was requested and agreed

-• Payment terms and payment details — bank transfer, PayPal, Venmo
+• Payment method details — bank account, PayPal, Venmo, or payment link

 Photography Invoice — Example Line Items